A medical overview of the first over-the-counter birth control pill

 Several studies have already successfully demonstrated that women can utilize self-screening tools to determine whether the pill is right for them.

-Like many over the counter pharmacy products, some people with certain medical conditions should not choose the pill and may need to consult medical professionals.
+Like many over-the-counter pharmacy products, some people with certain medical conditions should not choose the pill and may need to consult medical professionals.
 Research has shown that people can accurately identify if the pill is a safe option for them.
 These facts are consistent with over-the-counter safety standards.

 The American Medical Association has endorsed the pill over-the-counter.